 - Take 1/2 of the fresh raspberries and mash in a small bowl.
 Add to liquid in the pitcher.
 Refrigerate for about an hour.

-- Just before serving, add Sprite and rest of whole fresh raspberries and stir.
+- Just before serving, add lemon-lime soda and the rest of whole fresh raspberries and stir.

 - Serve over ice with garnish of lemon, if desired.